If you or someone you love are struggling with addiction, it can be difficult to know how to approach the process of recovery.

 However, outpatient rehabilitation is not appropriate for some people.
 Being treated outside a facility means that the patient is more likely to come into contact with triggers for their addictive behavior, from alcohol to illegal drugs.

-These encounters can be incredibly difficult to manage, especially towards the beginning of a person’s recovery.
+These encounters can be incredibly difficult to manage, especially toward the beginning of a person’s recovery.

 For this reason, outpatient rehabilitation is often seen as the next step after an initial period of inpatient treatment, especially if there are people in a person’s life who might enable their addiction.